spaceshuttl/visionary/README.md

 **"I have forgotton my configuration settings!
 Help!"**

 If the configuration file has been deleted, then you'll have to guess.
-Luckily, there's not too many possible configurations.

-Possible cost factors are `1024, 2048, 4096, 8192, 16384`, and the possible password lengths are 16-64 inclusive.
+Possible cost factors are powers of 2 larger than 2^10, and the possible password lengths are 16-128 inclusive.

 **"I have forgotton my password and/or keyword!
 Help!**